Paid Media

 Strategy Note

 The tagline “For the People.
-Not the Shoes.” directly aligns with Gen Z’s values of authenticity, community, and cultural participation over traditional status signaling.
+Not the Clout.” directly aligns with Gen Z’s values of authenticity, community, and cultural participation, where brand relevance is driven by shared experiences and social context rather than product features alone.
 For this audience, sneakers are not simply products but symbols of identity, belonging, and shared experiences.
-By shifting the focus away from the product and toward the people, the tagline reflects how Gen Z engages with culture—through real moments, peer communities, and lived experiences rather than aspirational advertising.
-This supports the campaign goal of increasing awareness of DICK’S lifestyle sneaker offerings by repositioning the brand within culture rather than retail.
+By shifting the emphasis toward the people and the moments they create, the tagline reflects how Gen Z engages with culture—through real interactions, peer communities, and lived experiences rather than purely aspirational advertising.
+Rather than participating in trend-driven or clout-based marketing, the campaign intentionally positions DICK’S Sporting Goods as a brand that shows up in real spaces, allowing it to connect with Gen Z in a way that feels more grounded and credible.
+This supports the campaign goal of increasing awareness of DICK’S lifestyle sneaker offerings by repositioning the brand within culture as well as retail.